-SINGLE SYNC SOURCE MODE
+SINGLE-SYNC-SOURCE MODE

-In Single Sync Source mode, the FIFO write and read pointers are reset from the same source, either LVDS ISTR or LVDS SYNC signal.
+In single-sync-source mode, the FIFO write and read pointers are reset from the same source, either LVDS ISTR or LVDS SYNC signal.
 This mode has a possibility of up to 2 DAC clocks offset between the multiple DAC outputs.
-Applications requiring exact output timing control will need Dual Sync Sources mode instead of Single Sync Source Mode.
+Applications requiring exact output timing control need dual-sync-sources mode instead of single-sync-source mode.
 A single rising edge for FIFO and clock divider sync is recommended.
 Periodic sync signal is not recommended due to the non-deterministic latency of the sync signal through the clock domain transfer.

-In this mode, there is a chance for FIFO pointers 2 away alarm (or possibly 1 away alarm) to occur at initial setup/syncing.
-This is the result of Single Sync Source mode having 0 to 3 address location slip, which is caused by the asynchronous handoff of the sync signal occurring between the DATACLK zone and DACCLK zone.
-The asynchronous relationship between the clock domains means there could be a slip (from nominal) in the READ and Write pointers at initial syncing.
-For example, with the default programming of FIFO Offset of 4, the actual FIFO Offset may be 3, 2, or in some instances, 1.
+In this mode, there is a chance for FIFO pointers 2 away alarm (or possibly 1 away alarm) to occur at initial setup or syncing.
+This is the result of single-sync-source mode having 0 to 3 address location slip, which is caused by the asynchronous handoff of the sync signal occurring between the DATACLK zone and the DACCLK zone.
+The asynchronous relationship between the clock domains means there could be a slip (from nominal) in the READ and WRITE pointers at initial syncing.
+For example, with the default programming of FIFO offset of 4, the actual FIFO offset may be 3, 2, or in some instances, 1.
 Please note that in this mode, the nominal address location slip is 0 with the possibility getting less for each increase in slip amount.
 Also, the slip does not continue to occur as the device functions, but the READ/WRITE pointers may not be at optimal settings.
-In situation of alarm occurrence:
+If an alarm occurs:

-- 1. Adjust the FIFO offset accordingly and resynchronize the FIFO, data formatter, etc such that there are no alarm reported or at least only 2 away alarm is reported. - 2.
-The FIFO collision alarm is a warning of the system since the read and write processes occur at the same pointer.
-However, the FIFO 1 away or 2 away alarms are informational for the system designer.
+- 1. Adjust the FIFO offset accordingly and resynchronize the FIFO, data formatter, etc., such that there are no alarms reported or at least only the 2-away alarm is reported. - 2.
+The FIFO collision alarm is a warning of the system, because the read and write processes occur at the same pointer.
+However, the FIFO 1-away and 2-away alarms are informational for the system designer.
 The important thing for these two alarms is that the alarm should not get closer to collision during normal operation.
-If 1 away alarm and alarm collision starts to occur, it is a warning to check for system errors.
+If the 1-away alarm or collision alarm starts to occur, it is a warning to check for system errors.
 The system should have an interrupt or algorithm to fix the error and resynchronize the alarm appropriately.